 League tables will be updated as soon as possible and at least once a fortnight.

 There will be one Promotion spot from each of the lower divisions with one relegation spot.

 The winner of each division will receive £25, runner up will receive £10 from entry fees

 The surplus of entry fees £5 will be saved towards future tournaments / administration.

-The league is non-profit; any small administration fees will be agreed by committee such as trophies etc.
+The league is non-profit; any small administration fees will be agreed by committee for outgoings such as trophies and other expenditure etc.

 This will be a single group open to anyone involved in the main league divisions plus those that just want to play as many players as possible.